dynamsoft-docs/label-recognition-docs/programming/javascript/user-guide.md

   + `onFrameRead`: This event is triggered every time the library finishes scanning a video frame.
 The `results` object contains all the text results that the library has found on this frame.
 In this example, we print the results to the browser console.

-  + `onUniqueRead`: This event is triggered when the library finds a new text, which is not a duplicate among multiple frames. `txt` holds the text value while `result` is an object that holds details of the text.
+  + `onUniqueRead`: This event is triggered when the library finds a new text, which is not a duplicate among multiple frames. `txt` holds the text value while `results` is an array of objects that hold details of the text.
 In this example, an alert will be displayed for this new text.

   + `startScanning(true)`: Starts contious video frame scanning.
 The return value is a Promise which resovles when the camera is opened, the video shows up on the page and the scanning begins (which means `enhancer` has started feeding `recognizer` with frames to recognize).